Information Centre

 Both Primary account and Sub-account users can view the history of submitted documents in the eORSO Portal After logging into the eORSO Portal:

-• To view the submission history of the annual return, please select the “Submission History” menu item under the “AR Submission “menu.
+• To view the submission history of the annual return and actuarial certificate, please select the “Submission History” menu item under the “Periodic Submission “menu.

-• To view the submission history of reported cases regarding the withdrawal of minimum MPF benefits (MMB) due to the member’s permanent departure from Hong Kong, please select the “eForm/Reporting Draft and Submission History” menu item under the “Other Submission” menu.
+• To view the submission history of reported cases regarding the withdrawal of minimum MPF benefits (MMB) due to the member’s permanent departure from Hong Kong and notice of reportable events, please select the “eForm/Reporting Draft and Submission History” menu item under the “Other Submission” menu.

 For details, please refer to User Manual .
 Submission history can only be viewed for around 12 months from date of submission.